DMT Register

 Profile Summary:

-I draw from transcultural consciousness and responsive practice to support clients' unique journey for wholistic wellbeing.
+I work with the whole person and their community/whānau, rather than symptoms and diagnosis.
+Drawing from transcultural responsive practice to support clients' unique journey for their wellbeing.
 My work is relational, intuitive, and grounded with both psychology and creative processes.
-I work with adults with childhood relational trauma, young people (and their family) with disabilities, attachment issues, and complex trauma (C-PTSD).
-I practice mindful presence and mindfulness in movement and bring them into our work as resources and regulation tools.
+I work (and lived) with childhood relational trauma, different-abilities and/or neurodivergence, attachment issues, and complex trauma (C-PTSD).
+I practice mindful presence and mindfulness in movement as resources and regulation tools.
 A wide range of theories and practices informs my work.
-They DMT specific approaches, such as Bartenieff Fundamentals, KMP, Moving Cycle (by Christine Caldwell), Ways of Seeing (trained with Dr Suzi Tortora) for family and young children, Trauma-informed Restorative Body psychotherapy (trained with Dr Amber Gray), and The BodyMind Approach, TBMA (trained with Dr Helen Payne) for medically non-explained symptoms; as well as frameworks from psychodynamics and somatic psychotherapy.
+Some DMT specific approaches include Bartenieff Fundamentals, KMP, Moving Cycle, Ways of Seeing for family and young children, Trauma-informed Restorative Body psychotherapy, and The BodyMind Approach for medically non-explained symptoms; as well as psychodynamics and somatic psychotherapy.

 Membership Level